calugj/platoon-cps/src/report/platoon.typ

   image("./images/cross_correlation_closeup.png", width: 80%), caption: [Closeup of the start of an attack.]
 )<fig:cross_correlation_closeup>

-In @fig:cross_correlation_closeup we see a close up on the time where the fist attack takes place.
+In @fig:cross_correlation_closeup we see a close up on the time when the fist attack takes place.
 Specifically, we can see in more detail the time each correlation takes to respond, under all the three window sizes.
 The 5-seconds correlation, despite being weaker, reacts very quickly.
 The 15-seconds correlation is certainly stronger, but requires extra seconds to fully nullify at $0$.
-A tradeoff between acccuracy and timeliness is offered by the $10 s$ correlation.
+A tradeoff between accuracy and timeliness is offered by the $10 s$ correlation.

 == Countermeasure -- detect the attack using only the noise

 In @fig:cross_correlation_simplified we can see the outcome of the simulation.
-The simulation parameters are analoguous as the previous experiment, the only difference is how the vehicle $i$ computes the cross correlation.
+The simulation parameters are analogous as the previous experiment, the only difference is how the vehicle $i$ computes the cross correlation.

 #figure(
   image("./images/cross_correlation_simplified.png", width: 110%), caption: [Cross correlation between the random generated values and the acceleration computed by the vehicle after the attacker.]